dmbarbour/glas/docs/GlasNamespaces.md

 # Glas Namespaces

 For glas configurations and applications, we need modular namespaces with support for overrides, name shadowing, and robust access control.
-Other useful features include lazy extraction of needed definitions, staged metaprogramming within the namespace, garbage collection of temporary names, and support for concurrent interactive computation and parallelism.
+Other useful features include lazy extraction of needed definitions and staged metaprogramming within the namespace.
+Namespaces can express recursive definitions, but whether recursion is permitted also depends on the program model.

 This document proposes a simple namespace model to support these goals, based primarily on prefix-oriented translations of names.
-I assume definitions and import expressions are both represented using an [abstract assembly](AbstractAssembly.md).
+I assume definitions and lazy load expressions are both represented using an [abstract assembly](AbstractAssembly.md).
 This enables us to precisely recognize and rewrite names within definitions, and also capture translations for localization or redirects.
 We can reduce translations to a single lazy pass to control overhead for rewrites.

 ## Proposed Model